 The Certification assessment includes eight domains.
 The assessment result is pass or fail and will also indicate those areas in which an individual performed higher and lower.
-This is intended to help guide ongoing learning and greater intentionality in professional development.
+This is intended to help guide ongoing learning and greater intentionality in professional development selection.
 Individuals can use this information to design personalized professional development plans in areas that may need more attention and learning.

 The certification content for both general and specialty areas include the same eight domains.
 An individual is not certified in any of the domains but rather in core student affairs educator certification and respective specialty areas that include all domains.
 Details on the development and validation of these domains is below in the "Background" section.
 The eight domains are:

 - Student Learning, Development, and Success